 Applicability:

-The HQS in Sec.
-982.621 always apply when assistance is provided to a family occupying a manufactured home (under paragraph (a) (2) or (a) (3) of this section).
+The HQS/NSPIRE always apply when assistance is provided to a family occupying a manufactured home (under paragraph (a) (2) or (a) (3) of this section).

 Sections 982.622 to 982.624 only apply when assistance is provided to a manufactured homeowner to lease a manufactured home space.